bitsongofficial/go-bitsong/docs/installation.md

 ## Install Gaia

-This guide will explain how to install the `gaiad` and `gaiacli` entrypoints onto your system.
+This guide will explain how to install the `bitsongd` and `bitsongcli` entrypoints onto your system.
 With these installed on a server, you can participate in the mainnet as either a [Full Node](./join-mainnet.md) or a [Validator](./validators/validator-setup.md).

 ### Install Go